davidan1981/rubybreaker/README.md

 indicating they are objects and not modules or classes themselves.

-There are several types that represent an object: nominal, duck, fusion, nil, 'any', and block.
+There are several types that represent an object: nominal, duck, fusion, nil, 'any', 'or', optional, variable-length, and block.
 Each type signature itself represents a method type or a method list type (explained below).

 ### Nominal Type